 Weston-Super-Mare-Lido-1937

-Weston-Super-Mare Lido was famous for it’s diving stage.
+It was a vast pool, graduating from beach depth (paddling) to 15 ft under the diving stage for which Weston-Super-Mare Lido was famous.
 It was a main feature of the pool and very much part of the skyline.
 The boards were of international standard, the highest board being 10 metres high.

 The aim of the Weston-Super-Mare pool was always to provide good, clean healthy fun in the masses.
+The pool boasted the finest changing rooms and restaurant/cafe facilities.

 Every afternoon throughout the summer, a team of five professional divers including one woman performed acrobatic feats “just for the kicks and the thrills.”